sibalonat/pickbox/README.md

 But lots more to be striped and shape by yourself.

-Dowload
+- Dowload
-Composer install
+- composer install
-php artisan key:generate
+- php artisan key:generate
-php artisan storage:link
+- php artisan storage:link
-create db name and password
+- create db name and password
-php artisan migrate
+- php artisan migrate
-register and see what's in there
+- register and see what's in there

 These are my suggestions.